ahmedheakl/drone-vis/docs/source/index.rst

 Welcome to DroneVis's documentation!
 ====================================

-Full compatible drone library to automate computer vision algorithms on parrot drones.
+**DroneVis** is a full compatible drone library to automate computer vision algorithms on parrot drones.
 The library and computer vision alogirthms were built with real-time constraints on-mind.

 All of the implemented real-time data, inference, and detection achieve a minimum ``fps >= 4.5`` on an *Intel core 8* CPU.